soundarapandian/clamd/README.md

 # Clamd

-Ruby gem to speak with Clamd daemon
+Ruby client to interact with ClamAV daemon

 ## Installation